bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

     }

 Conveniently, we can read `array2D[1][2] = 6` as 'row 1, column 2 of
-array2D equals size', but as with the one dimensional array example, it helps to remember that we are using the dereference operator twice to find the location at which the value is located.
+array2D equals six', but as with the one dimensional array example, it helps to remember that we are using the dereference operator twice to find the location at which the value is located.